 - If you know someone who lives or works near the ocean or Puget Sound

-Tsunami evacuation brochures and maps for parts of Washington are produced by the Washington Geological Survey in concert with local and regional government offices.
+Tsunami evacuation brochures and walk time maps for parts of Washington are produced by the Washington Geological Survey in concert with local and regional government offices.
+You can read more about the walk time maps on the Evacuation Page.

-This map shows all available tsunami evacuation brochures for Washington.
-Clicking on a region will download the brochure.
+This map shows all available tsunami evacuation brochures and walk time maps for Washington.
+Clicking on a region will download the map or brochure.
 Use your scroll wheel or the zoom buttons in the upper left corner to zoom.

 The Geologic Information Portal has a Tsunami Evacuation single-topic map that allows you to search for addresses and locations of interest in Washington.
 The information on the portal and in the brochures is the same and is the most up-to-date source of information for the state.